alecrimiSano/ML4Neuro/README.md

 # ML4Neuro

-Welcome to the repository for the material of the course Introduction of Machine learning for Neuroimaging The course is managed by Dr. A. Crimi, Dr. C. Koba, Dr. A. Onicas, and J. Falco-Roget You can find more contact information on https://bam.sano.science/
+Welcome to the repository for the material of the course Introduction of Machine learning for Neuroimaging The course is managed by Prof. A. Crimi, Dr. C. Koba, Dr. A. Onicas, and J. Falco-Roget You can find more contact information on https://bam.sano.science/

+The goal of the course is to get familiar with neuroimaging data, and use machine learning to detect biomarkers for diseases.

-The course alternate 1 week Lectures/Laboratories and 1 week Projects
+The course alternate 1 week Lectures/Laboratories and 1 week Projects There is no final exam.
+The grade is given by 50% on the handsout collected from the lab activities 2 weeks later, and final group project.
+Each group project should be composed by 3-5 people.
+Multiple groups can choose the same project.

+**Pre-requisites:**
+Knowledge of Python, and basic Unix based system Undestanding of machine learning and deep learning concept

+**Learning material:**
+Knowledge of Python, and basic Unix based system Undestanding of machine learning and deep learning concept

 **Syllabus:**